codeplaysoftware/cuda-to-sycl-nbody/README.md

 # nbody
-CUDA N-body sim with OpenGL graphics & automatically CUDA->SYCL conversion using [dpct](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html).
+Accelerated N-body sim with OpenGL graphics & automatic CUDA->SYCL conversion using [dpct](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html).

 ![](http://i.imgur.com/drzi33P.jpg)

 Forked from https://github.com/salel/nbody

+## Compilers/Backends

+This nbody simulation can be run with any of:
+ - CUDA
+ - DPC++ CUDA backend
+ - DPC++ OpenCL CPU backend
+ - ComputeCpp Experimental Host Backend

+Source code for the CUDA version is in `./src/` while `./src_sycl/` contains the semi-automatically converted SYCL code.

-## Building
+## Build Dependencies

-Build scripts for both versions (CUDA & SYCL) are located in `./scripts/`, & depend on cmake.

 ### Graphics Dependencies

-The rendering components of this code depend on:
+The rendering components of this code are independent of the CUDA/SYCL backend, and depend on:
  - GLM
  - GLFW
  - GLEW